Vizzuality/cog_worker/sphinx_docs/source/index.rst

    examples
    api_reference

-cog_worker is a simple library to help write scripts to conduct large-scale analysis of gridded data.
+cog_worker is a simple library to help write scripts to conduct scaleable analysis of gridded data.
+It's intended to be useful for moderate- to large-scale GIS, remote sensing, and machine learning applications.

 In practice, it provides two things:

 1. A pattern for writing projection- and scale-agnostic analyses of COGs, and